ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 * The SDDC Manager DNS configuration is altered to point to the Active Directory servers for all zones except for the zone that it is responsible for.
 * The Active Directory DNS servers are configured to be authoritative for the DNS domain space above the SDDC Manager and Cloud Foundation instance subdomain.
 * The Active Directory DNS servers are configured to point to the SDDC Manager IP address for the subdomain delegation of the zone the SDDC Manager is authoritative for.
-* The Active Directory DNS servers are configured to point to the IBM Cloud DNS servers for all other zones.
+* The Active Directory DNS servers are configured to point to the 	{{site.data.keyword.cloud_notm}} DNS servers for all other zones.
-* Any secondary instance that are to be integrated to the first or target instance must utilize the same DNS name structure above the SDDC Manager subdomain.
+* Any secondary instance that is to be integrated to the first or target instance must utilize the same DNS name structure above the SDDC Manager subdomain.

 ## NTP services